input-output-hk/armadillo/README.md

 ## Credits

-This library is **heavily** inspired by [tapir](https://github.com/softwaremill/tapir).
-In fact, it is just a copy-pasted version of tapir adapted to the json-rpc standard.
+This library is inspired by another great library - [tapir](https://github.com/softwaremill/tapir).

 Also, big thanks to [Adam Warski](https://github.com/adamw) for reviewing my initial design and patiently answering all of my questions about design choices he took in tapir.